Three Things Guys Want Us to Know

 I’ve been going to private school for 11 years.
 That’s 11 years of mandatory religion classes, 11 years of tuition and 11 years of a regulated and strict dress code.
 Not following the dress rules has led to serious repercussions […]

 Read Story »

 It’s easy for guys to be insecure about their bodies.
 Advertisements constantly show models and athletes with “perfect” bodies.
-It’s so simple to get caught up with all these seemingly impossible standards.
-And guys are sensitive not only about…
+So it’s not surprising that many of us get caught up with these impossible physical standards.
+And guys can…

 Read Story »